 I applied for Interior Decorating in College but my plans were interrupted.

 I was kicked out at 18 years of age for reasons that I did not understand.
 I was accused of things I never did.
 I was suppose to attend college in the Fall.
 I had no where to go and no one to run too.
-My father was living in the States with his new family and it was a time when I wasn’t a part of my mothers life because she disowned me, again.
+My father was living in the States with his new family and it was a time when I was estranged from my mother.

 Yes, I was a typical teenager.
 I had my girlfriends over when I was babysitting my sister every weekend.
 We would drink and sit around and sing Tiffany songs!
 Nothing bad, no cops, or out of control parties where the whole neighborhood shows up and destroys the house.
 I was a young girl who had innocent fun.
 I did not deserve to be kicked out at the age of 18 with no where to go.